danieljohnevans/danieljohnevans.github.io/_posts/2015-7-28-NNV-plotting.markdown

     mapdata <- load_data(wd)

 Because the column headings are consistent across each of our data sets, R has no problem combining them into one master file.
-That being said, it helps to perform 'head(mapdata)' or 'str(mapdata)' just to check double and triple check your work.
+That being said, it helps to perform 'head(mapdata)' or 'str(mapdata)' to check double and triple check your work.
 With less clean data you may need to go back and edit a heading or falsely insert a column.

  Now that we have our masterfile read in (renamed to 'mapdata'), we need to isolate the unique towns and cities and begin geocoding.
 To do this we first need to concatinate our town column and state column.
 This way we'll avoid confusing Google; rather than looking up `Mexico` and ending up with the latitude and longitude of Mexico City, we'll specify `Mexico, Maine` and hopefully get somewhere in Maine.